-PMA's inaugural Mastermind Program kicked off in September of 2020.
-This cohort of 8 was an extremely successful, diverse, cohesive group of leaders; they have embraced the Mastermind concept, applauded the virtual format of the program, and continue to express how thrilled they are to have taken this time for themselves given their busy senior leadership positions.
+PMA has had two cohorts of extremely successful, diverse, and dedicated nonprofit leaders during the Fall of 2020 and Spring of 2021.
+These individuals have embraced the Mastermind concept, applauded the virtual format of the program, and continue to express how thrilled they are to have taken this time for themselves given their busy senior leadership positions.

 Carrie Bhada, Associate Vice Chancellor, NC State University

 Hannah Dickerson, Vice President of Advancement, Wingate University